What Is Manual Lymphatic Drainage?

 Leg and Foot

-Parkinsons, diabetes, HIV, chronic fatigue, immune disorders, secondary lymphatic disorders, primary lymphatic disease.
+Parkinsons, diabetes, chronic fatigue syndrome, glandular fever, lyme disease, Lupus, immune disorders, secondary lymphatic disorders, primary lymphatic disease, Eczema, Genetic (Atopic Eczema).